How to run a simulation

 simulation.set_input('salary', period, numpy.array(data.person_salary))

-You are all set!
-You can now calculate the income_tax variable for each person of your data.csv file for the same period:
+It is now possible to calculate the income_tax variable for each person described in the data.csv file for the same period:

 income_tax = simulation.calculate('income_tax', period)